Understanding what happens before, during, and after placement

 First, your healthcare professional will examine your pelvis to find the exact position of your uterus.
 Then they will clean your vagina and cervix with an antiseptic solution.
-Next, they will slide a slim plastic tube containing Kyleena into your uterus, then remove it, leaving Kyleena in place, and cut the threads to the right length.
+Next, they will slide a slim plastic tube containing Kyleena through the cervix into your uterus, then remove it, leaving Kyleena in place, and cut the threads to the right length.

 If pain is a concern for you, ask your healthcare professional about taking over-the-counter pain medication before the procedure.